Try the UK’s no.1 CBD

 One of the most common forms of CBD is CBD edibles.
-This is where you’ll find CBD Gummy Bears, CBD coffee and even CBD protein bars, alongside more traditional ingestion methods such as CBD Vitamins and lozenges.
+This is where you’ll find CBD Gummy Bears, CBD coffee and even CBD protein bars, alongside more traditional ingestion methods such as CBD tablets and lozenges.

-Whilst research has shown that ingesting CBD through your stomach reduces its bioavailability, it does make tracking your dosage through the day much easier, and is generally the quickest and most hassle-free way of taking CBD.
+While research has shown that ingesting CBD through your stomach reduces its bioavailability, it does make tracking your dosage through the day much easier, and is generally the quickest and most hassle-free way of taking CBD.

 CBD edibles and supplements are a great way of, well, supplementing your daily CBD intake.
 It means that you can just carry a tub of CBD Gummy Bears wherever you go, and dose more discreetly in public.
 That makes them perfect for being on the go.

 With CBD edibles it’ll usually take at least an hour to be asorbed, and roughly six hours to be processed.
 However, since the CBD first passes through the digestive system this can fluctuate depending on metabolism.